RocketReader

 The reading levels start at zero (easiest) and finish at 100 (hardest).
 The books in the collection are distributed uniformily accross this range.
 For example, one quarter of the ebooks in the collection exists in the top quartile, ie. in the range of scores 75 through to 100.
 As another example, the books with reading levels zero to 10 represent one tenth of the collection.

-Currently, according to the RocketReader Reading Level, the most difficult book in the Gutenberg collection is:
+Currently, according to the RocketReader Reading Level, the most difficult book measured (reading score of 100) is:

 "Note on the Resemblances and Differences in the Structure and the Development of the Brain in Man and Apes" by Charles Darwin.

-Q. What is the easiest English book in the Gutenberg collection?
+Q. What is the easiest book ever measured?

-Currently, according to the RocketReader Reading Level, the easiest book is:
+Currently, according to the RocketReader Reading Level, the easiest book measured (with a reading level score of 0) is:

 "Mary Oliver: a Life" by May Sinclair.
 Also a "Bunny Rabbit's Diary" by Mary Frances Blaisdell comes a close second.